How To Work With Agency Models

 You will also need to provide them the address, the style of the shoot, and any information pertaining to hair and makeup.
 They will need to know whether you want the makeup all done or natural, or if you already have hair and makeup on set.

-What should a model bring to a shoot?
+What should a model bring to a photoshoot?

 It all depends.
 You can choose to provide the outfit for them or let them know to bring their own wardrobe.
 If you’re doing a boudoir session, you can let them know to bring a nude bra and undies to make it simple.
 If you’re concerned they might bring the wrong outfit, you shouldn’t worry too much because every good model knows to bring basic essentials to a shoot.